 How you can avoid an increase in your life insurance premiums for your high-risk job

-If you work in a particularly high-risk job, an increase in your life insurance premiums can be unavoidable.
+If you work in a particularly dangerous job, an increase in your life insurance rates can be unavoidable.
 However, there is a way that you can get the best premiums by simply shopping around.
-All insurance companies use underwriters to assess the risk of their applicants and each insurer will have its own set of guidelines.
-This means that just because one insurance company increased your premiums for your high-risk occupation, it doesn't mean that every insurer would.
-You therefore need to ensure that you apply to the right insurance company from outset.
+All insurance companies use underwriters to assess the risk of their applicants and each insurer will have its own set of guidelines to determine how what you do for a living will affect life insurance.
+This means that just because one insurance company increased your premiums for your high-risk job, it doesn't mean that every insurer would.
+You, therefore, need to ensure that you apply to the right insurance company from outset.

 We have provided an example below: